 Lisa Nathan

 Pedagogical Approach

-My intention as an educator is to support students in becoming reflective information professionals who take responsibility for making informed, ethically grounded decisions concerning the design and use of information systems.
-I strive to enhance students’ critical thinking skills, enrich their experiential knowledge, and develop their capacity for humility.
+My intention as an educator is to support students in becoming reflective information professionals and community members.
+I strive to enhance students’ critical thinking skills, enrich their experiential knowledge, and develop their capacity to recognize the limits of their knowledge (cultural & intellectual humility).

-The success of any course is tied to students’ willingness to actively participate in the learning process.
-Therefore, I work towards an environment (whether in-person or online) that generates, guides and supports engaged inquiry.
-Informed by relationships made during my years as Coordinator for the iSchool’s First Nations Curriculum Concentration (FNCC), I encourage students to identify and address issues of marginalization and inequality in dominant information practices (i.e., how information is organized, shared, stored and managed).
-In 2016 I was honored to receive the Thomson Reuters Outstanding Information Science Teacher Award from the Association for Information Science & Technology.
-In 2017 I was surprised by a thoughtful Ph.D. student who acknowledged me as a “Great Supervisor” through the Faculty of Graduate and Postdoctoral Studies’ #UBC #GreatSupervisor campaign.
+The success of any course is tied to students’ capacity and interest to actively participate.
+Therefore, I work towards an environment (whether in-person or online) that guides and supports engaged inquiry.
+I encourage students to identify and address issues of marginalization and inequality in dominant information practices (i.e., how information is organized, shared, stored and managed), and most importantly, to imagine otherwise.
+Imagination is critical for moving from us from critiquing what is, to taking action towards making things better.

+Lisa Nathan